matestack/matestack-ui-core/docs/guides/1500-contribute/README.md

 Visit `localhost:3000/my_app/my_first_page` in order to visit some example use cases.
 The pages live in `spec/dummy/app/matestack/pages/my_app`.

 ### Run the Webpack Watcher
 The builder app located in `builder/` uses webpacker in order build matestacks Javascript based on the source code found in `app/`.
-During development it can be used to compile the javascript when any relevant source code is changed.
+During development it can be used to compile the JavaScript when any relevant source code is changed.
 Run it like seen below:

 ```shell
 docker-compose up webpack-watcher